 This workshop is being offered both in-person and as a virtual workshop.
 Some details, such as the daily schedule, will differ depending on whether you attend in-person or virtually.
 Please review the information for your specific offering.

-Individuals involved in sponsored projects administration are faced with a multitude of challenges: becoming knowledgeable about federal regulations and individual agency requirements, providing assistance to faculty, gathering information, administration of awards, and many other tasks.
-The purpose of this program is to provide participants new to the profession with a broad overview of the various aspects involved in sponsored projects administration, including preparation and review of proposals; negotiation and acceptance of awards; financial and administrative management, closeout and audit, as well as relevant compliance issues.
+Individuals involved in sponsored projects administration are faced with a multitude of challenges: becoming knowledgeable about federal regulations and individual agency requirements, providing assistance to faculty investigators, gathering information required for successful proposal submission and award administration, and many other tasks.
+The purpose of this workshop is to provide participants new to the profession (or those who seek a fundamental refresher) with a broad overview of the various aspects involved in sponsored projects administration, including preparation and review of proposals; negotiation and acceptance of awards; financial and administrative project management, closeout, and audit, as well as relevant compliance issues.

 Who Should Attend?
 This program is intended primarily for the newcomer (less than 2 years experience) involved in sponsored projects administration at higher education institutions and affiliates, or for the individual who has primarily worked in only one area of sponsored projects administration and is seeking a broader view of the profession.
-This curriculum is targeted specifically to: proposal development personnel, sponsored projects administrators, grant and contract accountants, departmental administrators, research compliance administrators and others with newly acquired responsibilities in sponsored projects administration.
+This curriculum is targeted specifically to personnel who work in departmental administration, central sponsored programs offices, grants and contracts, and other areas of sponsored projects administration.

-Program Level: Basic Advance Preparation: Pre-work for the Level I: Fundamentals Workshop will be emailed to registrants one week prior to the first day of the workshop.
-Field of Study: Specialized Knowledge - Technical Delivery Method: Participants can choose to register for one of two formats:
+Program Level: Basic Field of Study: Specialized Knowledge - Technical Prerequisites: None Delivery Method: Participants can choose to register for one of two formats:

 CEUs/CPEs: See here